The Latest: Small tornado confirmed in Arkansas

 8:55 a.m.

-Water levels are rising again along the Missouri River after recent rains, putting communities already fatigued by the weeks-long flood fight at risk.
+Water levels are rising again along the Missouri River after recent rains, putting communities already fatigued by the weekslong flood fight at risk.

 The National Weather Service is predicting that the river will crest Thursday in St. Joseph at a level that causes parkland and a residential area to flood.